 Bikepacking Advice for Solo Female Cycling

-How to stay safe and enjoy life on the road as a solo female bikepacker, according to around-the-world cyclist and endurance athlete, Juliana Buhring
+Staying safe and enjoying life on the road as a solo female bikepacker: tips from around-the-world cyclist Juliana Buhring

 Words Juliana Buhring

-As one of a growing number of lone women pedaling their way across countries and continents, I inevitably encounter the full range of reactions from ‘It’s too dangerous’, and ‘aren’t you afraid?’, to ‘you must be mad’.
-Grant it, the world is not as dangerous as many believe it to be, but there are some things the solitary female cyclist can do to increase the likelihood of “coming home in one piece”.
+As one of a growing number of lone women pedalling their way across countries and continents, I inevitably encounter the full range of reactions from ‘It’s too dangerous’, and ‘aren’t you afraid?’, to ‘you must be mad’.
+Granted, the world is not as dangerous as many believe it to be, but there are some things the solitary female cyclist can do to increase the likelihood of “coming home in one piece”.

 Growing up, I challenged my gender stereotypes more often than not.
-Never much of a “girlygirl” to begin with, I disliked skirts, Barbie dolls and skipped over the pretty-in-pinkprincess years altogether.
-I preferred Legos, climbing trees, and wrestling with the boys, who, encouraged by my anathema of dresses, bathing and prissy girls, duly accepted me as “one of the guys”.
+Never much of a “girlygirl” to begin with, I disliked skirts, Barbie dolls and skipped over the pretty-in-pink princess years altogether.
+I preferred Lego, climbing trees, and wrestling with the boys, who, encouraged by my anathema of dresses, bathing and prissy girls, duly accepted me as “one of the guys”.

 1) Look your worst.

-Rediscover your tomboy.
-Embrace your hobo.
+Rediscover your inner tomboy.
+Embrace your inner hobo.
 It is your best deterrent from unwanted stalkers on the road.

 2) Civilization is your friend.

 It’s a bit of a catch 22.
 While other humans are often the greatest threat, being near populated areas may also help keep you safe.
-A lone woman traveling on a quiet road in the middle of the country makes for an attractive and easy target.
-Shout for help, nobody would hear.
-Disappear, nobody would know.
+A lone woman travelling on a quiet road in the middle of the country makes for an attractive and easy target.
+Shout for help and nobody would hear.
+Disappear and nobody would know.
 Imagine breaking down on a main road where there is likely to be a service station or telephone nearby, as opposed to breaking down far from civilization and assistance.

 As a general rule, when given a choice between the quiet, scenic route, and a busy highway, I will choose the busier roads every time.
 More dust, more traffic, more noise, more safety.

 The same rule applies when finding a place to sleep for the night.
 Try to be close enough to civilization that you can dial 911 in an emergency and expect a 15 minute response.
-While pedaling through Thailand, I broke my own rule, intent on relaxing and passing a night on the beach.
-I turned off the main road towards the coast, far from any villages, police or people.
+While pedalling through Thailand, I broke my own rule.
+Intent on relaxing and passing a night on the beach, I turned off the main road towards the coast, far from any villages, police or people.
 After finding a bungalow camp 10 metres from the ocean and paying 8 dollars for a little wooden hut, I discovered there was no phone connection in the area.
-My GPS SPOT tracker could not pick up a satellite signal and would not transmit should I hit the emergency button.
+My GPS SPOT tracker could not pick up a satellite signal and would not transmit, should I hit the emergency button.

 When it comes to smell, there are times when humans and animals are not so different.
 Animals smell fear, and so can humans.
 I read somewhere that, when facing a wild animal, you should make yourself as big as possible to scare them off.
 The same trick could apply to humans and forms the basis of my next tip.